 18. Our Codes of Practice and Customer Charter

-We have five Codes of Practice covering Complaint Handling, Marketing and Signup, Billing and Disconnection, and Vulnerable Customers which set out the way we do our business in each of these areas and the services and levels of service you can expect.
-These Codes of Practice are available on our Website.
+We have a Customer Charter and seven Codes of Practice covering Complaint Handling, Marketing and Advertising, Signup, Billing, Disconnection, PAYG metering and Budget Controllers and Vulnerable Customers which set out the way we do our business in each of these areas and the services and levels of service you can expect.
+These Codes of Practice and Customer Charter are available on our Website.

 19. Data Protection Notice